 The Distance view is only accessible after you have performed a multiple alignment, and becomes inaccessible again if you unalign the sequences.
-After performing an alignment, you can access the view by clicking on the Distance tab.
+After performing an alignment, you can access the view by clicking on the Distance tab or by choosing View > Distance > Show.